Interbotix/HROS5-Framework/README.md

 Notes
 ==================
 * Operating systems supported & verified: Ubuntu 12.04 & 14.04 LTS, Yocto Poky 1.6 OpenEmbedded Linux
-* This modified framework currently supports the CM-730 Subcontroller from Robotis, but runs a custom firmware version authored by Farrell Robotics.
-Please update firmware of your CM-730 to custom version 13 available in /Linux/project/firmware_installer if you are using a CM-730 Subcontroller.
-Arbotix-Pro support will have its own firmware.
+* This modified framework now only supports the Arbotix-Pro subcontroller, support of the Arbotix Pro has been discontinued.
-* ps3_demo has no state engine for switching between walking, action, and sitting modes.
-Read through code carefully and be EXTREMELY cautious with button commands, as they may cause the robot to become unstable.
-DO NOT execute any button commands from a sitting position.
-Triangle button initializes into Walk-Ready, which can then be used as a starting point for action motions.
-PS3 button layout coming soon.
+* ps3_demo - Triangle button initializes into Walk-Ready, which can then be used as a starting point for action motions.
+PS3 button layout in wiki.
 * ps3_demo does not currently work for BlueZ5.
 For BlueZ4, sixad -s must be launched at startup (ie: rc.local).
 Requires pairing via sixpair.
 See Wiki for more information.
 PS3controller library authored by Farrell Robotics.
 * rme (robot motion editor) is an improved version of action_editor,  authored by Farrell Robotics.
 Additional features such as individual limb on/off torque control implemented (see wiki).
 Robot MUST be in sitting position and/or spotted when launching rme, as servos go into low-torque mode upon launching rme followed by the robot sitting down.
 Currently rme is the only way to create motion pages/files.
-* Autonomous blob tracking demos/Vision modules from original Darwin-OP framework have been disabled.

 TODO
 =================
 * Test/Finalize api_wrapper & node.js server
-* Finish cmd_demo for Arbotix Commander interface example program
-* ps3_demo (USE WITH CAUTION) needs mode check for sitting, button layout documentation.
-* MX-28 library update to MX-64/106, support for multiple servo types.
-* Adjust torque scaling with voltage.
-* Support for Arbotix-PRO replacement for CM-730 subcontroller
-* Fix character garbage in rme
+* ROS integration